The oldest longevity intervention in the book, and what we now know about it

 Effects on Biological Aging

 The more exciting findings came from DNA methylation analysis.
-Researchers found that the calorie restriction group showed a 2-3% slowing in pace of aging as measured by the DunedinPACE algorithm.
+According to findings from the trial's DNA methylation analysis, the calorie restriction group showed a 2-3% slowing in pace of aging as measured by the DunedinPACE algorithm.

 That may sound modest, but it translates to roughly 10-15% reduction in mortality risk, an effect comparable to smoking cessation.